MichielDepraetere/course-linux-essentials/docs/b-managing-linux-systems/01-package-managers/README.md

 With the following command: "snap install nodejs", This is the output: "Interacting with snapd is not yet supported on Windows Subsystem for Linux.
 This command has been left available for documentation purposes only."

+So I installed nodejs with apt, then I created a script.js file and after entering the command "node script.js" I got the following output: "Hello World from JavaScript"

 ### ❌ Dhcpdump